nunit/docs/docs/articles/announcements/Towards-NUnit4.md

 </configuration>
 ```

-and replace your current NUnit Packagereference with
+Then, replace your current NUnit `PackageReference` with:

 ```xml
 <PackageReference Include="NUnit" Version="4.0.0-dev-07969" />